 Trust you can verify, and revoke.

 Every security SaaS asks you to trust it with your data.
-Alyria is built so you can check instead: fleet data and audit records are encrypted under a key in your KMS, keys you hold and can revoke, and enforcement happens on the endpoint.
-In every pilot you revoke that key and watch our access die in your own CloudTrail.
+Alyria is built so you can check instead: fleet data and audit records are encrypted under an envelope key we delete on request: a permanent crypto-shred.
+Enterprises can bring their own KMS key, revoke it, and watch our access die in their own CloudTrail.
 The claim is verifiable, not promised.

 - Under your keys